a-sit-plus/awesn1/docs/docs/core.md

 `Asn1Decodable` provides the following functions for decoding data:

 * `doDecode()`, which is the only function that needs to be implemented by high-level types implementing `Asn1Encodable`.
-  To provide a concrete example: This function needs to contain all parsing/decoding logic to construct a `CryptoPublicKey` from an `Asn1Sequence`, as demonstrated in the [_Indispensable_ source code](https://github.com/a-sit-plus/signum/blob/main/indispensable/src/commonMain/kotlin/at/asitplus/signum/indispensable/CryptoPublicKey.kt#L109).
 * `verifyTag()` already implements optional tag assertion.
 The default implementation of  `decodeFromTlv()` (see below) calls this before invoking `doDecode()`.
 * `decodeFromTlv()` takes an ASN.1 element and optional tag to assert, and returns a high-level type.
 Throws!
 * `decodeFromTlvSafe()` does not throw, but returns a KmmResult, encapsulating the result of `decodeFromTlv()`